Banff Heritage Corporation

 The Banff Heritage Corporation works toward the protection, preservation, enhancement and promotion of Banff’s built heritage.

-The corporation meets bi-monthly on the third Thursday of every other month at 1:30 p.m in Banff Town Hall.
+The corporation meets bi-monthly on the third Thursday of every other month at 1:30 p.m.
 Meetings are open to the public.

 |Roland Charpentier||Alberta Association of Architects|